- Home

 Our honest review

 A fast and minimal framework for building agentic systems.
 Best for anyone looking to make their AI assistant more capable in api connectors.
 It's completely free and works across most major AI apps.
-This one just landed in the catalog — worth trying while it's fresh.

 Tips for getting started